Coordinated Entry for All

 - Living and sleeping outside

 - Sleeping in a place not meant for human habitation

 - Staying in a shelter

 - Fleeing/attempting to flee domestic violence

-- Staying in transitional housing or exiting an institution where you resided for up to 90 days and were in shelter or a place not meant for human habitation immediately prior to entering that institution or transitional housing
+- Exiting an institution where you resided for up to 90 days and were in shelter or a place not meant for human habitation immediately prior to entering that institution.